 The second visit will be arranged at about 4 weeks after your first.
 You will have a blood test and brief health check.
-(Saliva and nasal fluid samples will also be taken if you have agreed to this).
 We will also check what you have recorded in your diary.

 The third visit will be arranged at about 12 weeks after your first visit.
 You will be told which study group you are in ahead of this visit.
 You will have a blood test and brief health check.
-(Saliva and nasal fluid samples will also be taken if you have agreed to this).
 We will ask if you have had any medical problems since your last visit.